 The Biological Technician program is designed to meet the rapidly growing need for trained personnel in biotechnology and related fields.
 The Biological Technician program provides the education and laboratory training necessary in specific areas such as biology, chemistry, microbiology, cell biology, and genetics.
 Graduates will be qualified for entry-level employment as lab assistants, research assistants, and technicians in the biotechnology, medical, pharmaceutical, food, and agricultural industries.
 The program prepares graduates to:

 Goal I: Demonstrate competency in the fundamental protocols used in biological laboratories.

 Goal II: Prepare graduates for employment as biological technicians.

 - Demonstrate proficiency in the execution of

 Goal III: Demonstrate effective written and oral communication skills.

-- Explain basic laboratory protocols.
+- Explain basic laboratory processes

 - Maintain accurate records of laboratory methods

 - Communicate technical information and